Staying inside more frequently these days?

 Even worse, due to blue light, your skin experiences an overload of reactive oxygen-based chemicals through oxidative stress.
 This stress wreaks havoc on your collagen, the protein that makes your skin stretchy and reduces wrinkles.
 Sadly, by attacking the collagen through oxidative stress, “blue light contributes to skin aging similar to UVA [rays from the sun],” one study says.

 Exposure to blue light can lead to hyperpigmentation or the darkening of the skin.
-Particularly in darker skin, blue light shoots off a complex chemical reaction that results in excess melanin production, your skin’s pigment.
+Particularly in darker skin, blue light causes a complex chemical reaction that results in excess melanin production, your skin’s pigment.

 Dr. Grimes shows in her paper that the blue light can 'activate' a switch in the skin that may lead to more pigment being produced in the skin, which in turn results in photoaging — damage to the skin not caused by aging, but by exposure to sunlight and ultraviolet (UV) light.
 She reminds us that visible light represents 45% of the electromagnetic spectrum and every single one of us is exposed each day from computer screens, phones and tablets.